Hi 👋, I'm

 a | from Edinburgh

 I believe in a considered approach to design, and I try to be methodical 🧪 while I'm being creative 🎨.
 The designer's method isn't all that different from the scientific method really; we theorise, hypothesise, test, invariably have to revisit our theories, and get closer and closer to a solution.
-The solution can mean compromise.
+In order to get to a solution there often needs to be a fair amount of compromise.
 Compromise on time, efficiencies, or future proofing.
 Ultimately it's about making the decision that feels right, at the right time ❤️.

 Every project, big or small, starts with a question from a user, or a theory from a colleague.
 Breaking that question down into a set of needs and wants is the first step in making something useful.